KingGreed/SkyLands/README.md

 You'll need to download Aweomium  : http://awesomium.com/

 ### LibNoise
-We are using a self made port of @RoyAwesome's port of LibNoise which we compiled in a dll (source will be out soon on GitHub).
+We are using a self made port of @RoyAwesome's port of LibNoise which we compiled in a dll.

 ### Commands